Hyperfine parameters

 quadrupole = 0.8, # quadrupole slitting in mm/s

-quadrupole_alpha = 90, # ZYZ extrinsic Euler angle alpha
+quadrupole_alpha = 90, # ZYZ Euler angle alpha

-quadrupole_beta = 45, # ZYZ extrinsic Euler angle beta
+quadrupole_beta = 45, # ZYZ Euler angle beta

-quadrupole_gamma = 0, # ZYZ extrinsic Euler angle gamma
+quadrupole_gamma = 0, # ZYZ Euler angle gamma

 quadrupole_asymmetry = 0.05, # Asymmetry parameter